-Copy values to the memory region, where offset is first long in the memory region to write and start is the first index in values from which to read.
-The number of bytes transfered is the minimum of count, the size of the memory region minus offset, and length of values minus start.
-When an exception is thrown, no data is transfered.
+Copies values to the memory region, where offset is first long in the memory region to write and start is the first index in values from which to read.
+The number of bytes transferred is the minimum of count, the size of the memory region minus offset, and length of values minus start.
+When an exception is thrown, no data is transferred.

 '''

-offset-of the first long in the memory region to set values-the array from which to retrieve the longs start-the first index in array to copy count-the maximum number of longs to copy Throws
+offset-of the first long in the memory region to set.

+values-The array from which to retrieve the longs.

+start-The first index in array to copy.

+count-The maximum number of longs to copy.

+Throws

 '''